 How the NFL Playoffs work

-Under the traditional format, six teams made the postseason from each conference each year.
+Prior to last season, under the traditional format, six teams made the postseason from each conference each year.
 Of those six teams from both the AFC and NFC, two teams from each conference were given a first round bye.
 The other four teams squared off in Wild Card games for the right to advance to the Divisional Round.

 - Now, only one team from each conference will receive a first round bye.
 This will give a massive advantage to the two teams that will not have to play Wild Card weekend.